 The Faculty of the College awards honors at graduation to a small fraction of seniors who excel in their major.
 In the Biological Sciences Department, honors will be recommended for CC & GS graduating seniors who:

 - Achieve a GPA of greater than 3.6 for their first seven semesters of courses taken toward their major.
 (See below for requirements for transfer students).

 - Remain in good standing in the College or GS.

 - Carry out supervised but independent laboratory research before graduation.
 The research must be done at Columbia or must be supervised by a Columbia faculty member, and it must culminate in the writing of a research paper (published or not).
 Research required for honors must be completed before graduation; one semester of the research must be completed by the end of the seventh semester.
 The intensive research requirement can be met by any one of the following:

 - One semester of SURF

 - A project lab (that culminates in a paper).

-- Their calculated GPA for majors courses (all the courses required for the major, not just Biology courses).
-GPA can be calculated from the GPA Calculator.
-All required course for your major must be included.
+- Version 1: Include all required courses for your major.
 However, if you took more science electives than required for the major you may choose which ones to include in this GPA calculation.
 Note: This GPA must be 3.6 or higher

 - Their official transcript